subquery/documentation/docs/academy/herocourse/module4.md

 ```

-Next, we declare an event object as follows:
+Next, declare an event object as follows:

 ```